xiaojinzi123/bitmapFilterLib/README.md

-# bitmapLib
+# bitmapFilterLib

-the effect of lib
+the effect of lib,those images are from my app,right now,i provider the seven filter opration for you if you can provider more filter opration,please pull request your code!
 ---

 ![](https://github.com/xiaojinzi123/bitmapLib/blob/master/imgs/image1.png)